-Objective — With continued improvements in survival following childhood cancer, the long-term health consequences of cancer treatments are receiving greater focus.
-Diabetes is emerging as a potential late effect of cancer therapy; however, the magnitude of risk has not been well established.
-The goal of our study was to evaluate the risk for diabetes in childhood cancer survivors in Ontario using validated population-based databases.
+Background — With continued improvements in survival following childhood cancer, the long-term health consequences of cancer treatments are receiving greater focus.
+Diabetes is emerging as a potential late-effect of cancer therapy; however, the magnitude of risk has not been well established.
+The goal of our study was to evaluate the risk of diabetes in childhood cancer survivors in Ontario using validated population-based databases.

 Conclusions — Our study supports evidence of an increased risk for diabetes in survivors of childhood cancer.
 Future research is warranted for better identification of treatment-related risk factors for diabetes in this population.